flox/pkgdb/README.md

 This utility is expected to be run multiple times if a client wishes to "fully scrape all the things" in a flake.
-This utility is a plumbing command used by a client application, we aren't particuarly concerned with the repetitive strain injury a user would suffer if they tried to scrape everything in a flake interactively; rather we aim to do less in a single run and avoid scraping info the caller might not need for their use case.
+This utility is a plumbing command used by a client application, we aren't particularly concerned with the repetitive strain injury a user would suffer if they tried to scrape everything in a flake interactively; rather we aim to do less in a single run and avoid scraping info the caller might not need for their use case.